 Bike & Pedestrian Plans

-Bicycle and pedestrian plans establishes a framework to increase walking and biking and improve connectivity of non-auto paths and trails in local communities.
+Bicycle and pedestrian plans establish a framework to increase walking and biking and improve connectivity of non-auto paths and trails in local communities.
 Plans typically include policies and planning methods to encourage active transportation.

+Plans reviewed

-Centerville Create the Vision Plan (2004) Dayton Bicycle Action Plan (2011) Fairborn Bikeway Plan (2017) Kettering Bicycle Task Force Report (2013) Piqua Placemaking Initiative (2016) Springboro Bike & Pedestrian Plan (2020) West Carrollton Bicycle Friendly Community Action Plan (2009) Yellow Springs Active Transportation Plan (2019)
+Centerville Create the Vision Plan (2004)

+Dayton Bicycle Action Plan (2011)

+Fairborn Bikeway Plan (2017)

+Kettering Bicycle Task Force Report (2013)

+Piqua Placemaking Initiative (2016)

+Springboro Bike & Pedestrian Plan (2020)

+West Carrollton Bicycle Friendly Community Action Plan (2009)

+Yellow Springs Active Transportation Plan (2019)

-Greene County Master Trails Plan20
+Greene County Master Trails Plan24

 The Greene County Master Trails Plan is a long-range plan that takes a comprehensive approach to improving connectivity of the trail network across multiple jurisdictions in Greene County.
 The plan was developed through a process of broad public engagement, a review of existing plans and policies to identify key priorities for the county such as infrastructure projects, policies and programs.
-Such recommendations include encouraging local jurisdictions to adopt Complete Streets policies, engage local business owners and chambers of commerce to encourage trail use, improve trail wayfinding, and encourage projects, partnerships and programming that prioritizes walking and biking as a viable form of transportation throughout Greene County.
+Such recommendations include encouraging local jurisdictions to adopt Complete Streets policies, engage local business owners and chambers of commerce to encourage trail use, improve trail wayfinding, and encourage projects, partnerships and programming that prioritize walking and biking as a viable form of transportation throughout Greene County.

 Comprehensive Plans

-A comprehensive plan is a long-range plan usually covering a 10 to 20 year planning period which generally are designed to guide the future development of a community.
+A comprehensive plan is a long-range plan usually covering a 10 to 20 year planning period which generally is designed to guide the future development of a community.
 It presents a vision for the future and establishes long-range goals and objectives to work towards the future vision.

-Beavercreek Thoroughfare Plan (2019) Bellbrook Comprehensive Plan (2019) Clayton Comprehensive Plan (2018) Fairborn Comprehensive Plan (2016) Greene County Master Trails Plan (2021) Huber Heights Brandt Pike Revitalization Plan (2017) Kettering Comprehensive Plan (2002) Miami County Trail Plan (2017) Piqua Historic East Plan (2015) Springboro Draft Master Plan (2021) Tipp City Thoroughfare Plan (2018) Xenia Comprehensive Plan - X-Plan (2013) Vandalia Comprehensive Plan (2020)
+Thoroughfare plans are less comprehensive in scope, but provide an inventory of transportation facilities and list intended improvements or development of the facilities over a given time horizon.

+Plans reviewed

+Beavercreek Thoroughfare Plan (2019)

+Bellbrook Comprehensive Plan (2019)

+Clayton Comprehensive Plan (2018)

+Fairborn Comprehensive Plan (2016)

+Greene County Master Trails Plan (2021)

+Huber Heights Brandt Pike Revitalization Plan (2017)

+Kettering Comprehensive Plan (2002)

+Miami County Trail Plan (2017)

+Piqua Historic East Plan (2015)

+Springboro Draft Master Plan (2021)

+Tipp City Thoroughfare Plan (2018)

+Xenia Comprehensive Plan - X-Plan (2013)

+Vandalia Comprehensive Plan (2020)

+West Carrollton West Central Ave.
+Strategic Plan (2018)

 ADA Self-Evaluation & Transition Plans

 This Americans with Disability Act (ADA) Self-Evaluation and Transition Plan is intended to identify deficiencies in policies, procedures, practices and physical assets in community efforts to ensure programs, services, and facilities are all accessible.
 The ADA Transition Plan also provides guidance for the removal of accessibility barriers, outlines progress to date and identifies steps necessary to bring the community programs into compliance with ADA regulations.

 Any construction or alteration of a public facility that provides access to pedestrians must be made accessible to persons with disabilities.
 Projects that alter the use of the public right of way that affects or could affect access, circulation, or use by affecting the structure, grade, or use of the roadway must incorporate pedestrian access improvements within the scope of the project to meet the requirements of the ADA.
 Alterations include reconstruction, major rehabilitation, widening, resurfacing, signal installation and upgrades, and projects of similar scale and effect.

+Plans reviewed

-Centerville ADA Transition Plan (2020) Fairborn ADA Transition Plan (2021) Kettering ADA Transition Plan (2021) Moraine ADA Transition Plan (2020) Tipp City ADA Transition Plan (2020) Troy ADA Transition Plan (2019)
+Centerville ADA Transition Plan (2020)

+Fairborn ADA Transition Plan (2021)

+Kettering ADA Transition Plan (2016)

+Moraine ADA Transition Plan (2020)

+Tipp City ADA Transition Plan (2020)

+Troy ADA Transition Plan (2020)

+Xenia ADA Transition Plan (2019)